lupyuen/lupyuen.github.io/src/sensor.md

 __sen.c__ refers to the [__C Namespace__](https://lupyuen.github.io/articles/sensor#import-nuttx-functions) that contains the Functions, Types and Macros imported from NuttX.

-(We'll talk about the Multisensor Module in a while)
+(We'll talk about the Multi-Sensor Module in a while)

 Next we declare our __Main Function__ that will be called by NuttX...